-4.1.1 As set out in the National Local Growth Assurance Framework, the HEY LEP is responsible for developing and maintaining the HEY Growth and Wellbeing Strategy (working title) and determining its key funding priorities.
-It is also responsible for making sure that it maintains adequate capacity and expertise to deliver against these.

-4.1.2 Democratic accountability for the decisions made by the LEP is provided through the local authority leader representation on the LEP Board (in their representative capacity), with accountability to the business community flowing through the business leaders.
-As with other LEPs, the HEY LEP operates through accountable bodies.

-4.1.3 The complementary roles of both parties - the financial responsibilities of the accountable body's Section 151 Officer and the leadership role and accountabilities of the LEP - are supported by a set of agreed systems and practices.
+- 4.1.1 As set out in the National Local Growth Assurance Framework, the HEY LEP is responsible for developing and maintaining the HEY Economic Growth and Workforce Wellbeing Strategy and determining its key strategic priorities. - 4.1.2 Democratic accountability for the decisions made by the LEP is provided through the local authority leader representation on the LEP Board (in their representative capacity), with accountability to the business community flowing through business leaders.
+As with other LEPs, the HEY LEP operates through accountable bodies. - 4.1.3 The complementary roles of both parties the financial responsibilities of the accountable body's Section 151 Officer and the leadership role and accountabilities of the LEP are supported by a set of agreed systems and practices.
 These practices/systems support both the Section 151 Officer role in ensuring proper, transparent decisions which deliver value for money but also support timely, informed decision making by the LEP.